Catedral de San Juan

 Museo del Niño

-If Hunter S Thompson were still alive and living in Puerto Rico, this is where you’d probably find him.
-Cool, crusty and unashamedly...
+If Hunter S Thompson's ghost wanted to relive his Rum Diary days, this is where you’d find him.
+Cool, crusty and unashamedly divey, the...

 Patio del Nispero